zMarch/Orc/README.md

 - getidle gives you an accurate idle time for ptys, letting you see how recently other users have been active. ([Wiki](https://github.com/zMarch/Orc/wiki/getidle))

-- getnet is a monstrous attempt to auto-enumerate living hosts on the network.
-It's probably broken, probably lacks anything good or right, and does use ping, so yeah. ([Wiki](https://github.com/zMarch/Orc/wiki/getnet))
+- getnet does some basic network enumeration with arp and known_hosts. ([Wiki](https://github.com/zMarch/Orc/wiki/getnet))

 - getuservices gets all processes running by users who don't have a shell.
 Useful. ([Wiki](https://github.com/zMarch/Orc/wiki/getuservices))